Homemade, freshly brewed, strong iced coffee with absolutely no planning required!

 What’s brilliant about this technique is that we keep our favorite coffee to water ratio, but we use half of the water for brewing and half as ice cubes.
 The idea is simple: we make double strong coffee and as the ice melts, it cools the coffee down and dilutes it to its ideal strength.
 The ratio of coffee grounds to water is a personal preference, just remember to replace half of the water with the same amount of ice cubes.
 Normally, one large ice cube equals 1 oz water.

 My coffee to water ratio for iced coffee is roughly this:

-For regular, I use 2 full tbsp coffee (1 c. scoop) per 8 ounces of water.
-So, I use 2 tbsp coffee, 4 ounces of water and 4 large ice cubes for my iced coffee.
-For 2 cups that’s 4 tbsp coffee, 8 ounces water and 8 large ice cubes, and so on.
+For regular coffee, I use 2 full tbsp coffee (1 c. scoop) per 8 ounces of water.
+So for my iced coffee, I use 2 tbsp coffee, 4 ounces of water and 4 large ice cubes.

 2 tbsp ground coffee

 4 ounces water